arrdem/katamari/README.md

 ## License

-Copyright (C) 2018 Reid "arrdem" McKenzie
+Copyright © 2018 Reid "arrdem" McKenzie

 Distributed under the [Eclipse Public License](/LICENSE) either version 1.0 or (at your option) any later version.